Muzsikás

 Muzsikás is a Hungarian musical group playing mainly folk music of Hungary and other countries and peoples of the region.
 Established in 1973, it has also played works by classical composers, especially Béla Bartók, who himself collected folk tunes.
 The group has recorded other albums and, since 1978, has toured regularly around the world.

 The group's collaboration with the noted singer Márta Sebestyén has produced a string of highly regarded recordings.
 The traditional Hungarian folk song "Szerelem, Szerelem", performed by Muzsikas featuring Márta Sebestyén, featured in the movie The English Patient (1996).
-Three of their songs are used in the anime film Only Yesterday by Studio Ghibli: "Teremtés" ("Creation"), "Hajnali nóta" ("Morning Song"), and "Fuvom az énekem" ("I Sing My Song").
+Three of their songs are used in the anime film Only Yesterday by Studio Ghibli: "Teremtés" ("Creation"), "Hajnali nóta" ("Dawn Song"), and "Fuvom az énekem" ("I Sing My Song").
 The group is mentioned by the main protagonists, while the songs play in the background in a prolonged dialogue about the benefits of a natural environment and rural life.